Douglas Coupland: Souvenir of Canada through Worst. Person. Ever.

 The promotional rounds for All Families are Psychotic were underway when the September 11 attacks took place.
 In a play called September 10 performed later at Stratford-upon-Avon by the Royal Shakespeare Company, Coupland felt that this was the last day of the 1990s, and the new century had now truly begun.

 The first book that Coupland published after the September 11 attacks was Souvenir of Canada, which expanded his earlier City of Glass to incorporate the whole of Canada.
 There are two volumes in this series, which was conceived as an explanation to non-Canadians of uniquely Canadian things.

-Coupland's second book in this period, Hey Nostradamus!, describes a fictitious high school shooting similar to the Columbine High School in 1999 Coupland relocates the events to a school in North Vancouver, Canada.
+Coupland's book Hey Nostradamus! describes a fictitious high school shooting similar to the Columbine High School in 1999.
+Coupland relocates the events to a school in North Vancouver, Canada.

 Coupland followed Hey Nostradamus! with Eleanor Rigby.
 Similarly to the titular original written and sung by The Beatles, the novel examines loneliness.
 The novel received some positive acclaim as a more mature work, a notable example being novelist Ali Smith's review of the book for the Guardian newspaper.

-Using the format of City of Glass and Souvenir of Canada, Coupland released a book for the Terry Fox Foundation called Terry.
+Using the format of City of Glass and Souvenir of Canada, Coupland released a book for the Terry Fox Foundation titled Terry.
 It is a photographic look back on the life of Fox, the result of Coupland's exhaustive research through the Terry Fox archives, including thousands of emotional letters from Canadians written to Fox during his one-legged marathon across Canada on Highway 1.